This information is for patients who want or need to have a PICC (Peripherally Inserted Central Catheter) line inserted.

 Breaks and leaks

-PICC lines can break and leak from the broken area.
-Should you notice any damage or leakage from your line, contact the triage nurse at the Centre immediately.
-Rarely, a PICC line can irritate or press on the lymph nodes within the axillary area of the arm the line has been inserted into; this can result in lymph fluid leaking from the exit site.
+Rarely, a PICC line can irritate or press on the lymph nodes within the axillary (armpit) area of the arm into which the line has been inserted.
+This can result in lymph fluid leaking from the exit site.
 Lymph fluid is a yellowish clear fluid and can make it difficult to maintain dry dressings requiring either line removal or twice weekly dressings.

 Position